iozsaygi/iozsaygi.github.io/_posts/2025-1-1-hot-reloading-ccpp-code-with-sdl.md

 Considering our game code consists of a very simple rendering call, it directly switches to rendering and calls the `onEngineRenderScene` function, which is available within the game code .`dll` file.
 It also checks if the game code is valid before doing that so it won't try to iterate over a null game code instance and crash.

-Also, game code receives the data it requires to work with as a parameter, which results in a preserved game state between unlimited hot reload calls.
+The game code receives the data it requires to work with as a parameter, which results in a preserved game state between unlimited hot reload calls.
 (Assuming memory layout didn't change for game code at all.)
 ## Conclusion
 Hot reload is a great software engineering project on its own, and there are still related features that I want to experiment with.
 The form of hot reloading can also be applied to the game assets, such as textures, so I will definitely see what I can do.
 Also getting rid of the keybind trigger requires me to write some kind of watcher over the file notification system of the OS.
 Both sound amazingly fun.